dirkgroot/structurizr-dsl-intellij-plugin/README.md

 > **Note**
 >
-> This plugin is in **alpha** stage, so there will likely be bugs.
+> This plugin is a **work in progress**!
+There may be bugs, and features that you might expect from a language plugin
+> are missing.
 I'd love to get your feedback!
 You can leave feedback
 > by [writing a review](https://plugins.jetbrains.com/plugin/20606-structurizr-dsl-language-support/reviews) or
 > by [filing an issue](https://github.com/dirkgroot/structurizr-dsl-intellij-plugin/issues).